Umich-DNNG/pynoise/CohnAlpha/documentation/README.md

 The CohnAlpha program can be run with a variety of options that change the visual output and type of analysis being run.
 In the settings file, this is listed as the CohnAlpha Settings.
 The settings are as follows:
 * Dwell time (*float*): This is the timing gate to record counts and the fluctuation between "dwells" are used to derive the distribution.
 * Meas time range (*list of type float (size=2)*): The meas time range set by two float values in a list that denotes start and end.
-* Clean pulses switch (*float*): This basically says whether or not the corresponding pulse was "good" (This is specific to the sample data, so it is not the default, but rather an addition).
 * Annotation Font Weight (*str*): Font weight of the annotation.
 * Annotation Color: Color of the annotation.
 * Annotation Background Color: Background color of the annotation.